vinayyy031/vinayyy031/README.md

 ## Hola!
 I'm Vinay 👋

 Passionate about Technology.
-- 🔭 I’m currently working on some Static Websites
+- 🔭 I’m currently working on some Dynamic Websites
 - 🌱 I’m currently learning Data Structures and Algorithm in C++
 - 😄 Pronouns: He/His